 Kind deeds beget kind deeds and the benefits accrue

 Expressing kindness and generosity doesn't just give us benefits in the moment.
 It has ongoing and magnifying effects.
-"Results suggest that positive emotions, positive social connections, and physical health influence one another in a self-sustaining upward-spiral dynamic," write the researchers in a 2013 paper about the influences of happiness on health.
+"Results suggest that positive emotions, positive social connections, and physical health influence one another in a self-sustaining upward-spiral dynamic," write the researchers in a paper in Psychological Science about the influences of happiness on health.

 “The practical implications of this positive feedback loop could be that engaging in one kind deed (e.g., taking your mom to lunch) would make you happier, and the happier you feel, the more likely you are to do another kind act,” Lara Aknin, the lead author of a study published in the Journal of Happiness Research, told Greater Good magazine.